Content Batching for OnlyFans: How to Shoot One Afternoon and Post for Two Weeks

 - 8–10 photos: themed set for variety

-- 1 PPV video: themed content for mass message
+- 1 PPV video: themed content for a specific mass message campaign

-That’s 27-34 photos and 4-5 videos from one session — easily 7-10 days of feed content plus PPV assets.
+That’s 27–34 photos and 4–5 videos from one session — 7–10 days of feed content plus PPV assets.
+All from one afternoon.

 - Lay out all outfits, accessories, and props